What is the harmonica?

 - Weight: 100 gr.

-Thomann has found with this proposal a luxury wedding by combining brass with ABS plastic.
-Brass is one of the best metallic materials for the manufacture of wind instruments because it is much more resistant to humidity and a harmonica needs it because it receives a lot of saliva.
-Also, ABS plastic is one of the best options because it helps to reduce the price, has a great durability and gives many nuances to the sound.
+In this model, Thomann has achieved a perfect union by combining brass with ABS plastic.
+Brass is one of the best metallic materials for the manufacture of wind instruments because it's much more resistant to humidity, and a harmonica needs it because it receives a lot of saliva.
+Also, ABS plastic is one of the best options because it helps keep the price down, has a great durability and gives many nuances to the sound.

-The housing is also made of brass, but the best thing is that it is not the conventional type, but fully stainless nickel brass, which guarantees that your instrument will resist the salivary flow almost forever.
+The case is also made of brass, but not the conventional type, rather a fully stainless nickel brass, which guarantees that your instrument will resist the salivary flow almost indefinitely.
 In addition, it has a nickel finish to enhance durability and other sonic aspects.

-The comb of this instrument is made of ABS plastic , which is also more resistant than other materials, but at the same time adds an important nuance to the sound.
+The comb of this instrument is made of ABS plastic , which is also more resistant than other materials, but also adds an important nuance to the sound.
 Finally, to join all the parts of this harmonica, the manufacturers have opted for brass screws to ensure durability in each of its components.

 This chromatic harmonica has been designed with C tuning and a 64 reed extension to give you access to five octaves.
 This means that it ranges from middle C (C3) to C8 (C8) to play all these musical notes.